SUP PUMP

 How to use a SUP Pump

-There are a few different types of SUP pumps on the market, but they all serve the same purpose – to inflate your stand-up paddle board.
+A few different types of SUP pumps are on the market, but they all serve the same purpose – to inflate your stand-up paddle board.

 Here’s a quick guide on how to use a SUP pump: